Healthy Homes Assessment Wilton

 Draught Stopping Wilton

-If you are able to feel external air coming in or the sound of a clear draught emanating from a gap or hole or crack, then it’s probably a gap or crack that requirements sealing in the way you can.
-Cracks and gaps that are large should be stopped permanently.
-Cracks that are greater than 3mm and let air in or out into your home require sealing.
-In the case of an open fireplace isn’t being used, it can cause draughts and must be sealed off.
-Landlords and property managers are responsible for ensuring such draughts are eliminated in the maximum extent possible.
+If you can feel external air entering or a clear draught from a gap or hole, then it’s likely to be a gap or an opening that requirements sealing in somehow.
+Large gaps and cracks should be fixed permanently.
+Gaps greater than 3mm that let air into or out into the house require seals.
+For example, if an open fireplace isn’t used it can create draughts.
+This should be blocked from.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed whenever possible.

-You don’t need to cover up gaps or holes that are part of the building.
-For example, tiny gaps around doors and windows might be necessary to allow for movement within the structure when the house heats and cools, to allow them to be closed and opened instead of than securing.
-We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t need to block off gaps or holes in the construction.
+For instance, small gaps around doors and windows could be necessary to allow movement of the structure when the household gets warmer and cooler, to allow them to be shut and opened, rather than being stuck.
+We will examine every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections